MintMCP

 MintMCP enables:

-• Pre-configured policies eliminate security review delays
+• Pre-configured policies reduce security review delays

 • No changes required to existing developer workflows